Cold weather food for those long nights of winter, Classic Beef Stew & Dumplings is…

 Wine, cheese, extraordinary preserves, a garden estate, a great cup of coffee and three tourist stops you won’t want to miss.
-Explore Wolfville, Nova Scotia as only an insider can, with a little Foodie Tour!
+Explore Wolfville, Nova Scotia as only an insider can, with a little Nova Scotia Foodie Tour!

 Being an innkeeper in rural Nova Scotia was perhaps one of the most interesting twists of my colourful career.
-One of my favorite parts of the job was chatting with guests over coffee as they would ask for tips on their planned itinerary.
+One of my favourite parts of the job was chatting with guests over coffee as they would ask for tips on their planned itinerary.
 Switching hats I played tour guide as well as real estate agent, as many would come to visit and fall in love with all that these shores have to offer.

-The most common mistake I found many visitors guilty of was the “WE MUST SEE IT ALL!” itinerary; a vain attempt to see the entire province in 10 days.
-Don’t get me wrong, it can be done, but trust me when I say “Nova Scotia is bigger than you think”. it looks small but roads can be winding and slow, heaven forbid you wind up behind a tractor pulling a load of hay because that could last for miles (think of it as ‘local colour’).
+The most common mistake I found many visitors guilty of was the “WE MUST SEE IT ALL!” itinerary; an attempt to see the entire province in 10 days.
+Don’t get me wrong, it can be done, but trust me when I say “Nova Scotia is bigger than you think”.
+It looks small but roads can be winding and slow, heaven forbid you to wind up behind a tractor pulling a load of hay because that could last for miles (think of it as ‘local colour’).
 It will always take you longer to get there than you think, so I’m an advocate of ‘stay and explore’ holidays that focus on seeing less, but experiencing more.

-This ‘Foodie Tour’ is a day-trip I sent many a guest on as years went by, guided by my home printed map & directions.
-It highlights businesses I admire, artisans with passion and flare, two very diverse wineries, a cheese house, two primo photo ops and a historic site, all in a daylong journey along Nova Scotia’s Evangeline Trail through Grand Pré, Wolfville, Port Williams & Blomidon.
+This Nova Scotia ‘Foodie Tour’ is a day-trip I sent many a guest on as years went by, guided by my home printed map & directions.
+It highlights businesses I admire, artisans with passion and flair, two very diverse wineries, a cheese house, two primo photo ops and a historic site, all in a daylong journey along Nova Scotia’s Evangeline Trail through Grand Pré, Wolfville, Port Williams & Blomidon.

 Should you find yourself on the shores of the Minus Basin, take the time to TASTE Nova Scotia.

-Note: The directions for this tour are oriented from Halifax, but it can also be explored from bottom to top if you were coming from deeper in the Annapolis Valley (like the charming Annapolis Royal where I lived as the owner of the Dragonfly Inn for all too brief a time) simply Hyway 101 (Harvest Hyway) east, towards Halifax, and take Exit 11, then pick up this tour at #6 – Fox Hill Cheese and on ward to the next few stops, then backtrack to Wolfville and have a merry day making your way to Halifax.
+Note: The directions for this tour are oriented from Halifax, but it can also be explored from bottom to top if you were coming from deeper in the Annapolis Valley (like the charming Annapolis Royal where I lived as the owner of the Dragonfly Inn for all too brief a time) simply Hyway 101 (Harvest Hyway) east, towards Halifax, and take Exit 11, then pick up this tour at #6 – Fox Hill Cheese and onward to the next few stops, then backtrack to Wolfville and have a merry day making your way to Halifax.

 Craving a great brew?
 Let’s get you going.
 Just Us Coffee Roasters is a local co-op focused on fair-trade, organic coffee, teas and now chocolate and sugar.
-At this location you can explore their roastery, museum and chocolate workshop.
+At this location, you can explore their roastery, museum and chocolate workshop.
 Pick up an artisan bean or two, have yourself a flat white and a little treat to get ready for a busy day.

 This is one of those great business success stories of people who thought “we should do something” when they uncovered for themselves the social and economic imbalance in their morning java.
-So in 1995 they did something and now they’re still doing it, and bigger and better than ever.
+So in 1995, they did something and now they’re still doing it, bigger and better than ever.
 Theirs is a great story, well told on their website and one I look forward to detailing next time I’m on these shores for a longer stay.
 I highly endorse what they do, how they do it and — their coffee.

 Directions (from Halifax): take Hyway 101 West, to the Annapolis Valley, Exit 10 to Wolfville & Grand Pre to Hyway 1 (Route 1), the shop is on your right hand side.